FutCoinSpot Blog • 2026 Guide

 The amount and frequency

 Buying 10 million coins in a single transaction on a brand-new account that has played 3 matches is going to look suspicious no matter how it's delivered.
 Smaller amounts on established accounts with real gameplay history are naturally less conspicuous.
+Common sense applies here.

 Your account's history